vijayabharathib/100-days-of-code/log.md

 1. [Recipie App on GitHub Pages]
 2. [Recipie App repository on GitHub]
 ---
+# REBOOT
+## Completed React Recipie project and another project [Game of life], without any logs.
+Reboot to start logging again.

+### Day 1: March 07, 2017

+**Today's Progress**: Started with the dungeon crawler project

+**Thoughts:** It was pretty hard to get through the dev environment set up though I just had to use the last project [game of life] as base.
+Finally, the maze was up and running

+**Link to work:**

+1. [Dungeon Crawler Game on GitHub Pages]
+2. [Dungeon Crawler repository on GitHub]
+---
+### Day 2: March 08, 2017

+**Today's Progress**: Created a player and moved him around

+**Thoughts:** It is very tempting to jump right into solution.
+Had to keep myself from getting ahead of me and wrote some tests around player movement.
+The results are good.
+Game is kind of shaping up and pieces are falling into place.
+Handled arrow key press events to move player.

+**Link to work:**

+1. [Dungeon Crawler Game on GitHub Pages]
+2. [Dungeon Crawler repository on GitHub]

+---

 [Below are references to links used in the doc]: http://vijayabharathi.in
 [Recipie App on GitHub Pages]: https://vijayabharathib.github.io/fcc-project-react-recipies
 [Recipie App repository on GitHub]: https://github.com/vijayabharathib/fcc-project-react-recipies
+[Dungeon Crawler Game on GitHub Pages]:http://vijayabharathib.github.io/fcc-project-dungeon-crawler
+[Dungeon Crawler repository on GitHub]:https://github.com/vijayabharathib/fcc-project-dungeon-crawler